Skin Bleaching – as Good as Natural Skin Lightening?

 Sometimes, local pools of skin pigment remain, a condition known as PIH (Post Inflammatory Hyperpigmentation).
 However, your baseline skin tone ultimately dictates just how discolored the skin becomes.
 For instance, if you are a Mediterranean olive type complexion, PIH is purplish or a faint light brown.
 The darker your skin tone, the darker the PIH will be.
 The darker the PIH, the longer it will probably take to bleach things back to normal.
 Even purplish discoloration may take up to 6 months to resolve.
 Really dark brown skin discoloration can take more than a year.

 If you’re a breastfeeding mama you will want to watch your skin around your breast when you feed.
 It tends to get very dry.
 One tip is to get a breast pump that works well with your skin.
-I love the ameda purely yours breast pump and highly recommend it.
+I just read the ameda finesse review and highly recommend it.